CrushEm/intervie_prep/README.md

 <br>

 ### Prerequisites
 To run these examples, you need to have `tsx` installed globally or locally in the project.
-If it’s not installed, you can add it globally by running:
+If it’s not installed, add it with:
 ```
 npm install -g tsx
 ```